FREQUENTLY ASKED QUESTIONS

 Q: I don’t have insurance, what can I do?

 A: LCL’s services are free to lawyers, judges, law students and immediate family members.
-LCL’s contract with DOR covers up to four individual counseling sessions at no charge.
+LCL’s contract with Sand Creek covers up to four individual counseling sessions at no charge.
 In cases where treatment for alcohol/drug issues is recommended, LCL is sometimes able to secure a reduced rate with a provider and can recommend other abstinence based support options.
 In cases where additional mental health services are recommended, LCL offers a therapist led support groups at the LCL office at no charge.
 Recommendations are also available for low-cost community options.
 Medications can often be obtained from psychiatric or other medical providers in the form of samples made available by pharmaceutical companies.
-In addition the LCL Board of Directors has established the Founders’ Memorial Fund for lawyers, judges and law students who are without the financial resources to access needed treatment.
+In addition, the LCL Board of Directors has established the Founders’ Memorial Fund for lawyers, judges and law students who are without the financial resources to access needed treatment.
 Contact LCL for more information.